-There are some existing works addressing the above-discussed DT-enabling techniques.
-The authors of [6] designed an on-demand DT content item delivery architecture through a caching based communication mode to reduce the responding time for the frequent interactions between vehicular users and roadside units.
+There are some existing works in the literatures addressing the above-discussed DT-enabling techniques.
+The authors of [6] designed an on-demand DT content item delivery architecture through a caching based communication mode to reduce the response time for the frequent interactions between vehicular users and roadside units.
 The social-aware vehicular edge caching networks were proposed by [7], where the DT enables cache controllers to grasp the social relations between vehicles, understand the vehicle flow distribution, and effectively allocate communication and storage resources for content delivery.
 The authors of [8] proposed a novel scheme to support DT/metaverse communications by jointly integrating communication, computing, and storage techniques through the applications of mobile edge computing integrated with mURLLC.

-However, how to efficiently cache mURLLC data at different caching tiers in mobile wireless networks and how to integrate multi-tier caching with FBC to support both statistical delay and error-rate bounded QoS for DT applications still remain challenging open problems.
-To overcome these difficulties, in this paper we propose to develop the DT-enabled multi-tier caching 6G mURLLC mobile networks by applying statistical-QoS/FBC.
-First, we develop the collaborative multi-tier hierarchical caching mechanisms in both inter-tier and intra-tier scenarios to support the DT transmissions, where the popular DT data content items are selectively cached at different network-edge caching tiers: including router-tier, massive multiple-input-multiple-output (massive MIMO)-basestation (BS)/WiFi-access-point (AP)-tier, and mobile-devicetier, respectively.
-To support the statistical delay and error-rate bounded QoS provisioning for the cached DT-data transmission, we develop the DT-based ε -effective capacity to measure the performance metrics for mobile wireless networks.
-Second, we propose the inter-tier collaborative caching mechanisms to maximize the aggregate ε -effective capacity as the DT-data caching gain across the above described three caching tiers.
-Third, we propose the intra-tier optimal caching algorithms at all three caching tiers, respectively, to maximize the ε -effective capacity within each individual caching tier.
+However, how to efficiently cache mURLLC data at different caching tiers in mobile wireless networks and how to integrate multi-tier caching with FBC to support both delay and error-rate bounded QoS for DT applications still remain challenging open problems.
+To overcome these difficulties, in this paper we propose to develop the DT-enabled multitier caching 6G mURLLC mobile networks using statistical-OoS/FBC.
+First, we develop the collaborative multi-tier hierarchical caching mechanisms in both inter-tier and intra-tier scenarios to support the DT transmissions, where the popular DT data content items are selectively cached at different network edge caching tiers (i.e., routers, massive multipleinput multiple-output (massive MIMO) base station (BS) or WiFi access point (AP), and mobile devices, respectively).
+To support the statistical delay and error-rate bounded QoS provisioning for a cached DT data's transmission, we develop the ε -effective capacity to measure the performance metrics for wireless communications.
+Second, we propose the inter-tier collaborative caching mechanisms to maximize the aggregate ε -effective capacity as the DT data caching gain across three caching tiers.
+Third, we propose the intra-tier optimal caching algorithm at all three caching tiers, respectively, to maximize the ε -effective capacity within each individual caching tier.

-The rest of this paper is organized as follows.
+The rest of paper is organized as follows.
 Section II establishes the system architectures models for our proposed DT-enabled multi-tier caching 6G mURLLC mobile networks using statistical-QoS/FBC.
-Section III derives closed-form expressions for the ε -effective capacity if downloading a cached DT data item from BS and AP, respectively.
+Section III derives closed-form expressions for ε -effective capacity if downloading a cached DT data from BS and AP, respectively.
 Section IV develops the inter-tier collaborative hierarchical caching mechanisms across three caching tiers.
-Section V develops the intra-tier collaborative caching mechanisms when downloading the DT data cached at mobile devices, BS/AP, and router tiers, respectively.
-Section VI develops optimal hierarchical caching mechanisms for supporting adaptive data-blocklength to minimize total transmission delay.
+Section V develops the intra-tier collaborative caching mechanisms when downloading the DT data cached at mobile device, BS/AP, and router tiers, respectively.
+Section VI develops collaborative hierarchical caching mechanisms if the data blocklength is adaptive.
 Section VII validates and evaluates our developed schemes through numerical analyses.
 The paper concludes with Section VIII.